 A workload calculator is a tool for measuring faculty workload that converts separate dimensions of faculty labor (teaching, advising, service, research) into standardized equivalency units and sums these units to gauge total workload.
 Given that the College has not previously attempted to gauge workload in this way, the task force proposes a model that focuses first on teaching and advising.
 Such a model has a diagnostic function-it can identify faculty members whose combined teaching and advising loads exceed normative expectations, and those whose load is too light.
-It allows the College to move beyond a broad understanding of what kind of pressures intensify faculty workload to identifying which faculty experience an acute confluence of intersecting pressures.
-Importantly, this calculation does not measure kind or quality of teaching.
+It allows the College to move beyond a broad understanding of what kinds of pressures intensify faculty workload to identifying which faculty experience an acute confluence of intersecting pressures.
+Importantly, this calculation does not measure kind or quality of teaching, and in its current form it does not address writing-intensive instruction or other kinds of complex teaching that may amplify workload.